lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/Risk/READme.md

 **Approach:** Benefits management is critical because without careful consideration Programmes often deliver scope but don’t realise actual benefits**.** *We will implement a benefits management approach and plan that accommodates Owner’s process readiness, existing levels of benefits and programme management maturity and – importantly – change readiness at both the stated portfolio and programme level.*

-We’s benefit approach supports **the delivery of benefits in four stages:**
+The benefit approach supports **the delivery of benefits in four stages:**

 1.  **Identify the benefits at the portfolio and programme level**